(Part time) 2021 start

 Assessment

-Achievement for the degree of Master will be assessed by a variety of methods in accordance with the learning outcomes of the modules specified for the year/programme.
+You will be assessed using a variety of methods in accordance with the learning outcomes of the modules specified for the year/course.

 Entry requirements

-While you are studying with us, you will be required to undertake 200 hours in your own agency setting during the two years of the course and are advised to participate in systemic supervision by a qualified family therapist/supervisor.
-Your work place may be able to provide or support this.
-If this is not possible you need to ensure that your supervisor and manager are supportive of your practice developments and your work is supervised in general clinical terms.
+• While you are studying with us, you will be required to undertake 200 hours of systemic practice in your own agency setting during the two years of the course and this should be supervised by a qualified family therapist/supervisor.
+Your workplace may be able to provide or support this or you may need to consider a placement for this practice and the course team can advise you on this.

-You are advised to plan for the study requirement of the course which amounts to an estimate 635 hours of private study, 18- 20 course days and 40 x 5 hour (weekly) clinic placements per year.
+• You are advised to plan for the study requirement of the course which amounts to 2.5 days per week.
+This includes an estimated 635 hours of private study, 18- 20 course days and 40 x 5-hour (weekly) clinic placements per year.
 Additional time may be required to fulfil statutory and mandatory training in your placement NHS service and travel to and from your clinical placement.

 English language requirements